-Once the interface of a service has been defined by specifying its protocol, several kinds of verification can be performed on it as, for instance, the verification of services compliance with the protocol at runtime, the verification of properties of the protocol and the verification that a given implemented service, whose behavior is known, is compliant with the protocol.
+Once the interface of a service has been defined by specifying its protocol, several kinds of verification can be performed on it as, for instance, the verification of service compliance with the protocol at runtime, the verification of properties of the protocol and the verification that a given implemented service, whose behavior is known, is compliant with the protocol.

-The verification that the interaction protocol has the property $\varphi$ amounts to show that the formula is valid, that is that all the admitted runs have the property $\varphi.$
+The verification that the interaction protocol has the property φ amounts to show that the formula is valid, i.e. that all the admitted runs have the property φ .